Single Sign-On (SSO) Configuration

 - [ ] Redirect URI is correctly set to

-https://app.validaitor.ai/sso/callback - [ ] API permissions are granted (
+https://platform.validaitor.com/sso/callback - [ ] Application permissions are added and admin consent granted (

 - [ ] Test Connection succeeds in Validaitor